How to Create Easter Crochet Designs That Truly Match Your Decor

 4. Crochet Easter Egg Garland

-• sewn or crocheted onto a chain or cord
+• stitched or crocheted on to a chain or rope.

 5. Crochet Chick Figures